duncanbradley/thesis/reproducibility.md

 ## PsychoPy

+Other resources, such as experimental stimuli and experimental scripts should also be shared alongside data and code (Klein et al., 2018).**

+As discussed, data and analysis code are not sufficient for full

+**For experimental psychology, sharing stimuli and experiment scripts is another important aspect of transparent research practices (Klein et al., 2018).**

 *Peirce et al., 2019* - PsychoPy was developed as a tool for conducting open and reproducible research.
 Designed to be used on different platforms, and to make available the underlying Python scripts for each experiment, open source, uses non-proprietary file formats.
 Previous versions of the software can be specified easily, to avoid encountering errors as a result of new releases.

 ## Beyond the Scope
+A suitable approach to reproducibility considers the data, analysis, and other characteristcis of the research project (Chen et al., 2019).
 *Lee et al., 2018*- Other aspects of recommendations are beyond the scope of empirical research, such as error messages, help commands and documentation for APIs (application programming interfaces).
 *Garijo et al., 2022* - some recommendations are perhaps beyond the scope of a single empirical research project - e.g. considering policies on software contributions and long-term maintenance.
 Provides guidance on managing research software repositories.
 Reproducing the environment used to generate a container is an additional challenge to the sustainability of this solution (Grüning et al., 2018).